5 Top Tips To Survive Your First 12 Months As A New Business

 1. Keep your initial costs down

-You may think that a spacious office will attract new clients and make you appear more established as a business, but until you have a solid and loyal customer base and the need for more employees, it can make more financial sense to trade from home.
+You may think that a spacious office will attract new clients and make you appear more established as a business, but until you have a solid and loyal customer base and the need for more employees, it can make more financial sense to.

 You should also only hire the number of employees that you really need; utilize the services of freelancers or contractors for particularly busy times such as the holidays, rather than taking on new full-time team members.